SrColoma/Strategy-Machine/addons/strategymachine/README.md

 ## How to use
 1. add a new node `StrategyMachine` node as a child.
-2. add a new node `MachineController` as a child of the `StrategyMachine` node and change the node name.
+2. add a new node `StrategyController` as a child of the `StrategyMachine` node and change the node name.
 3. add a new node `Strategy` as a child of the `StrategyMachine` node and change the node name.
-4. extend a new script from `MachineController` and implement behavior between strategies.
+4. extend a new script from `StrategyController` and implement behavior between strategies.
 5. extend a new script from `Strategy` and implement the `_enter_strategy`, `_exit_strategy` methods.

 <!-- ![alt text](captures/example.png) -->

-## MachineController
+## StrategyController

 ### `func switch_strategy_to(strategy_name: String)`